 This programme has been structured to provide learners who wish to study Clinical Supervision principles and practices through a more inter and transdisciplinary perspective.
 It covers the Principles,practices and processes of clinical supervision, while also evaluating currnet and developing models of clinical supervision practices.
 The clinical Supervision Practium module (Work Based Learning) module, requires learners to engage in 100 hours of clinically supervised supervision work, where learners will integrate both theoretical and competency based learning.

 How are learners assessed on this course?

-This programme has been designed to enable learners to demonstrate their academic and reflective learning in appropriate ways.The assessment strategy comprises a range of assessment tools and approaches to allow for valid assessment of differing learning outcomes as well as for valid assessment of differing learning styles and situations.
-The range of assessment tools or approaches are also chosen to complement the proposed teaching strategies that jointly best allow inference of learner attainment of the learning outcomes as evidenced in demonstration of relevant knowledge, skill or competence.
-Assessment tasks normally include:
+This programme has been designed to enable learners to demonstrate their academic and reflective learning in appropriate ways.T he assessment strategy comprises a range of assessment tools and approaches to allow for valid assessment of differing learning outcomes as well as for valid assessment of differing learning styles and situations.

 - Written Assignments (e.g. Essay, Written Report, Research Proposal)